NextronSystems/thunderstorm-collector/go/README.md

 ### Default Configuration

 The default configuration file named `config.yml` is used by default.
 We provide a reasonable default configuration file that doesn't select ALL files from a source system but only the ones with certain extensions and magic headers.
-We recommand using this file in use cases in which you consider collecting files from numerous endsystems.
+We recommend using this file in use cases in which you consider collecting files from numerous endsystems.

 ## Precompiled Binaries